 - 6.2.
 A Supervisor under exceptional circumstances may place a request to relinquish a student to the DRC/CRC, in consultation with the SRC.
 The DRC/ CRC Chairperson shall initiate the process of change of Supervisor in consultation with SRC members. - 6.3.
 In all such matters, the final approving authority will be the DRC/CRC.
-However, in exceptional cases prior to final approval, the matter will be placed before the Doctoral Programme Advisory Committee (DPAC) of TERI SAS for its specific views and recommendations.
+However, in exceptional cases prior to final approval, the matter will be placed before the Doctoral Programme Advisory Committee (DPAC) of Deemed to be University for its specific views and recommendations.

-G. Ph.D. coursework requirements:
+G. Ph.D. coursework requirements6: